The Super Bowl is one of the biggest annual sporting events in America. This year, it takes place on Feb. 11 in Las Vegas, Nevada.

 The fight against suspected Super Bowl human trafficking in Las Vegas will be a collective effort.
 Local law enforcement, politicians, hospitality companies, and non-profit organizations are in it together.

 We invite you to get involved by becoming informed and raising awareness!
 Learn the signs of human trafficking, debunk myths about it, rep the cause, and donate today to join the fight!
-At O.U.R., we work to empower law enforcement all around the country with the tools and resources they need to combat this heinous crime.
+At OUR Rescue (formerly Operation Underground Railroad), we work to empower law enforcement all around the country with the tools and resources they need to combat this heinous crime.
 You can help make a difference by sharing this story with your friends and family, sparking important conversations.
-Trafficking is a hidden crime – let's help end it by speaking up.
+Trafficking is a hidden crime – let’s help end it by speaking up.